Thank you for subscribing

 man polishing car

-Microfibre cloths are the best fabric to use on cars.
+Microfibre cloths are the best fabric to use on cars to prevent scratches.
 Image: Getty

 How to prevent shallow car scratches